Max Caulfield: Life Is Strange

-Max uses the photo to undo her decision and return to the present day, restoring Chloe's health.
+Max uses the photo to undo her decision and returns to the present day, restoring Chloe's health.
 Continuing their investigation, Max and Chloe obtain clues leading them to an abandoned barn owned by the influential Prescott family.
 They discover a hidden bunker containing pictures of Kate and Rachel tied up and intoxicated, with Rachel being buried at Chloe's secret hideout.
 They hurry back to the scrapyard and find Rachel's grave, much to Chloe's despair.
 Max follows Chloe at the school party to confront Nathan, believing he will target fellow student Victoria Chase.
 They receive a text from Nathan threatening to destroy the evidence, returning them to the scrapyard.
-All of a sudden, the two are ambushed by Jefferson, who anaesthetises Max and kills Chloe with a shot to the head.
-Max is kidnapped and held captive in the "Dark Room", a place Jefferson has been drugging and photographing young girls to capture their innocence.
-Jefferson also reveals that he took Nathan on as a personal student, but killed him before abducting Max due to him giving Rachel an overdose when he tried to mimic Jefferson's work, and intends to do the same to Max after he has the photos he wants.
+The two are then ambushed by Jefferson, who anaesthetises Max and kills Chloe.
+Max is kidnapped and held captive in the "Dark Room", a makeshift photography studio and torture chamber hidden underneath the Prescott barn where Jefferson has been drugging and photographing young girls.

+Jefferson also reveals that he took Nathan on as a protégé, but was recently killed after accidentally giving Rachel a fatal overdose while trying to mimic Jefferson's work, and intends to do the same to Max after he has the photos he wants.
 Max escapes into a photograph and emerges back at the beginning in Jefferson's class.
 She alerts David, getting Jefferson (and Nathan) arrested.